Jagannath Pahadia: Early life and education

 He was born in Bhusawar city of the present-day Bharatpur district of Rajasthan state in a Dalit family on 15 January 1932 to Nathilal Pahadia and Chanda Devi.
 He held M.A., LL.B., M.S.J.
 College, Bharatpur, Maharaja College, Jaipur and Law College Rajasthan University.
 He was an Ambedkarite.

 Career

 He was Chief Minister of Rajasthan state from 6 June 1980 to 14 July 1981 and was the first Dalit from Rajasthan to hold this position.

-Pahadia served Rajasthan Legislative Assembly from 1998 till 2008 and 1980 to 1990.
+Pahadia served in the Rajasthan Legislative Assembly from 1980 to 1990 then 1998 till 2008.

 He represented Sawai Madhopur (Lok Sabha constituency) in the 2nd Lok Sabha and Bayana constituency in Rajasthan in the 4th, 5th and 7th Lok Sabha.
 His wife Shanti Pahadia was also a member of Lok Sabha.
 He was governor of Bihar from 3 March 1989 to 2 February 1990.
 Later, he served and was appointed the governor of Haryana from 27 July 2009 to 26 July 2014.